tanzircoderrect/OpenRace/website/docs/doc-get-started.md

 slug: /
 ---

-OpenRace is an in development C/C++ data race detection tool.
+OpenRace is an in-development C/C++ data race detection tool.

 This project aims to have a clean and extensible design to facilitate community contributions.